 Understanding your granddaughter’s world can really help when it comes to being a trusted confidante and this is especially true when it comes to the online world.
 With phones and tablets and laptops and video games, most teens today are almost permanently plugged into the internet.
 This can be a great thing but it can also place them under a certain amount of stress.
 By finding out more about the online world your granddaughter inhabits, you’re far better able to offer support and advice should they fall victim to something like cyber bullying.
 I’m not talking about spying on their social media accounts but finding out more information about the online world generally will make you far better equipped to help should the need arise.

 The fact is, you’ve been alive a lot longer than your granddaughter and you have so much valuable life experience you can share with her.
 Along with the sun rising every morning and it always raining on a Bank Holiday it’s a fact of life that teens don’t much like being told what to do, so it’s important that whenever you do share the benefit of your wisdom with your granddaughter it’s done in a laidback and non-judgemental way.
-Think two friends comparing experiences rather than adult lecturing child.
+Think two friends comparing experiences rather than an adult lecturing a child.

 A great way of sharing your wisdom with your granddaughter is in a letter.
 Most teens today have probably never sent a letter but that definitely does not mean they wouldn’t like to receive one.
 Emails and texts are ten a penny today but a letter, on paper, in an envelope is something they can keep forever.
 I still have an old chocolate box full of letters my grandparents sent me.
 The paper is yellowing now and the ink fading but I still treasure hearing my grandparents’ voices coming from the page.

 The chances are, you might never receive a reply to your letters but don’t let this put you off.
-Teens today are busier and have more distractions than ever before.
+Teens today have more distractions than ever before.
 There are many things that my grandparents did and said that continue to help me to this day.
 I’m not sure I ever properly thanked them at the time - I was too busy being a teenager.
 But there isn’t a day that goes by now when I don’t think of them with love and gratitude.
 By showering your granddaughter with unconditional love you will be planting lifelong seeds of security and self-love deep within her - surely the greatest gift you can ever give another person.

 Siobhan's book, True Face is packed full of exercises, advice and inspirational case studies designed to help teen girls and young women live confidently and authentically.